 From a “liability and getting sued to the moon and back standpoint,” the LLC is significantly better than a sole proprietorship.
 However, it costs money, is complicated in some states, and doesn’t guarantee you protection.
 You may be better off going the sole proprietor route and getting a hefty umbrella policy for liability.
 The S or C Corp trumps both of them because the company becomes it’s own “individual” and your personal assets normally cannot be touched.

 Aside from liability protection, this decision will alter how you claim the income on your taxes significantly.
-There is some difference between sole proprietorship and an LLC, but the idea for the LLC is pass-through taxation.
+There is some difference between a sole proprietorship and an LLC, but the idea for the LLC is pass-through taxation.
 Either way, the income hits your personal income tax return.
-With a S or C Corporation the corporation pays taxes and pays you a wage, dividend, or some other form of compensation.
+With an S Corporation or C Corporation, the corporation pays taxes and pays you a wage, dividend, or some other form of compensation.
 It can get very complicated very quickly and you can face double taxation issues as well.

 If you need advice on which type of business structure to set up or whether you should incorporate your business, then it’s a good idea to set up a meeting with an accountant or small business attorney for more information.
 It will be time and money well spent!